Ghbnxby/recognict/Readme.md

 # Recognict

-It's attrlication for recognition images , based on ReactJS and using ECMA6 notation
+It's application for recognizing objects in an image, based on ReactJS and using ECMA6

 * * *